 - Preheat oven to 350°.
 In a large bowl, cream butter and sugars until blended.
 Add eggs, one at a time, beating well after each addition.
 Gradually beat in oil and extract.
 Combine the flour, baking soda, cream of tartar and salt; gradually add to the creamed mixture and mix well.
 Stir in almonds and toffee bits.

 - Drop by teaspoonfuls 2 in. apart onto ungreased baking sheets.
-Bake 10-12 minutes or until golden brown.
+Bake until golden brown, 10-12 minutes.
 Remove to wire racks to cool.

 Nutrition Facts2 each: 178 calories, 11g fat (4g saturated fat), 19mg cholesterol, 134mg sodium, 18g carbohydrate (9g sugars, 1g fiber), 2g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 This is the second time I have made these cookies.
 Both times I have made only half a batch.
 First time I found the dough was hard to work with as it was so "greasy".
 So second time I made cookies I added extra regular and wheat flour to the mixture.
 Found the dough easier to handle.
 I did not flatten the cookies the second time so I have a rounded cookie---more to my liking and I did not notice any difference in flavor.
 You definitely needed lots of toffee bits!!
 I am going to add cookies to my Christmas plates.
 Will make again.

 I made these yesterday and they are wonderful!
 I did not have almonds but I had lots of pecans, so I chopped up 2 cups and used those.
 I also used vanilla, rather than almond extract, to go along with the pecans.
 I shared some with a friend yesterday and brought a couple dozen to work today and everyone loves them.
 They remind us a pecan sandy!

 Feb 1, 2016